AFFF Lawsuits | October 2024 Update

 In October 2023, a large number of AFFF water contamination claims filed by local water authorities and municipalities were resolved in a global settlement agreement.
 3M, DuPont, and the other defendants will reportedly pay $10.3 billion to resolve these claims as part of the settlement deal.

-As of December, a few municipal claims, known as the Telomer Water Provider cases, were not included in the global settlement, and the court is now working to resolve those claims.
-Unfortunately, this means the court is not focusing on individual personal injury claims, and those cases will most likely continue into 2024.
+A few municipal claims, known as the Telomer Water Provider cases, were not included in the global settlement, and the court is now working to resolve those claims.
+Unfortunately, this means the court is not focusing on individual personal injury claims, and those cases will most likely continue into 2025.

 Who is Eligible for an AFFF Lawsuit Claim?